snohio/hawkscrest/exec-notes/2024_01_02-exec-committee-meeting.md

    7. Finance Committee
    8. (Are there any others that are documented?)
 3. Purchase of Google Workspace for full board (I need to get information on this)
-  a.
-Board emails to move to hawkscresthoa.com
+   1. Board emails to move to hawkscresthoa.com
-  b.
-All of our documents that we have stored in each of our current Google accounts get moved to the Workspace Drive
+   2. All of our documents that we have stored in each of our current Google accounts get moved to the Workspace Drive
-  c.
-Google Chat / Meeting configuration
+   3. Google Chat / Meeting configuration
 4. Schedule future meeting(s)
-5. Dharam Tayal board status and process to replace for End of January / February meeting
-6. Holiday Decorations (Store this year or move to "rental")
+5. Holiday Decorations (Store this year or move to "rental")
-7. Recurring Gate Discussion
+6. Recurring Gate Discussion
-8. 2023 Budget Wrap Up
+7. 2023 Budget Wrap Up
-9. Top Notch Asks
+8. Top Notch Asks
    1. Meeting Minutes (Available to the Community)
    2. Weekly Task List
    3. List of all open RFQs / Projects